dotnet/csharpstandard/standard/classes.md

 The declaration of a finalizer ([§15.13](classes.md#1513-finalizers)) also causes a signature to be reserved ([§15.3.10.5](classes.md#153105-member-names-reserved-for-finalizers)).

+Certain names are reserved for use as operator method names (§Names-Reserved-For-Ops).

 #### 15.3.10.2 Member names reserved for properties

 For a property `P` ([§15.7](classes.md#157-properties)) of type `T`, the following signatures are reserved: